corda/corda/docs/source/aws-vm.rst

 ----------
 Now you have built a Corda network and used a basic Corda Cordapp do go and visit the `dedicated Corda website <https://www.corda.net>`_

+Additional support is available on `Stack Overflow <https://stackoverflow.com/questions/tagged/corda>`_ and the `Corda Slack channel <https://slack.corda.net/>`_.

-You can build and run any other Corda samples or your own custom CorDapp here.
+You can build and run any other `Corda samples <https://www.corda.net/samples>`_ or your own custom CorDapp here.

 Or to join the growing Corda community and get straight into the Corda open source codebase, head over to the `Github Corda repo <https://www.github.com/corda>`_